Contemporary Indigenous Australian art: International galleries

+The Museum of Contemporary Aboriginal Art, in Utrecht, Netherlands, was dedicated to contemporary Aboriginal Australian art, but closed in 2017.

+Awards

+Individual winners

 Contemporary Indigenous art works have won a number of Australia's principal national art prizes, including the Wynne Prize, the Clemenger Contemporary Art Award and the Blake Prize for Religious Art.
 Indigenous awardees have included Shirley Purdie, 2007 winner of the Blake Prize with her work Stations of the Cross; 2003 Clemenger Award winner John Mawurndjul, and 2006 Clemenger winner Judy Watson.
 The Wynne Prize has been won by contemporary Indigenous artists on several occasions, including in 1999 by Gloria Petyarre with Leaves; in 2004 by George Tjungurrayi; and in 2008 by Joanne Currie Nalingu, with her painting The river is calm.

 As well as winning major prizes, Indigenous artists have been well represented among the finalists in these competitions.
 The Blake Prize has included numerous Indigenous finalists, such as Bronwyn Bancroft (2008), Angelina Ngal and Irene (Mbitjana) Entata (2009), Genevieve Kemarr Loy, Cowboy Loy Pwerl, Dinni Kunoth Kemarre, Elizabeth Kunoth Kngwarray (2010), and Linda Syddick Napaltjarri (on three separate occasions).

+Indigenous art prizes

 Australia's major Indigenous art prize is the National Aboriginal & Torres Strait Islander Art Award.
-Established by the Museum and Art Gallery of the Northern Territory in 1984, the award includes a major winner that receives A$40,000, and five category awards each worth $4000: one for bark painting, one for works on paper, one for three-dimensional works and, introduced for the first time in 2010, one for new media.
+Established by the Museum and Art Gallery of the Northern Territory in 1984, the award includes a major winner and several category awards, including: one for bark painting, one for works on paper, one for three-dimensional works and, introduced for the first time in 2010, one for new media.
 Winners of the major prize have included Makinti Napanangka in 2008, and Danie Mellor in 2009.

 In 2008, the Art Gallery of Western Australia established the Western Australian Indigenous Art Awards, which include the country's most valuable Indigenous art cash prize of A$50,000, as well as a A$10,000 prize for the top Western Australian artist, and a A$5000 People's Choice Award, all selected from the field of finalists, which includes 15 individuals and one collaborative group.
 The 2009 winner of the main prize was Ricardo Idagi, while the People's Choice award was won by Shane Pickett.
+In 2013, Churchill Cann won the Best West Australian Piece (A$10,000) and North Queensland artist Brian Robinson won the Best Overall prize (A$50,000).

 Wayne Quilliam was awarded the 2009 NAIDOC Artist of the Year for his many years of work on the local and international scene working with Indigenous groups throughout the world.

+The National Indigenous Heritage Art Awards were held in Canberra from 1993 until 2000, with entries exhibited at Old Parliament House.